google/zerocopy/README.md

 enabled, the `alloc` crate is added as a dependency, and some allocation-related functionality is added.

-`simd`: When the `simd` feature is enabled, `FromBytes` and `AsBytes` impls are emitted for all stable SIMD types which exist on the target platform.
+`simd`: When the `simd` feature is enabled, `FromZeroes`, `FromBytes`, and `AsBytes` impls are emitted for all stable SIMD types which exist on the target platform.
 Note that the layout of SIMD types is not yet stabilized, so these impls may be removed in the future if layout changes make them invalid.
 For more information, see the Unsafe Code Guidelines Reference page on the [Layout of packed SIMD vectors][simd-layout].

 `simd-nightly`: Enables the `simd` feature and adds support for SIMD types which are only available on nightly.
 Since these types are unstable, support